davidsday/go-tdd/README.txt

 by go test.
 Test coverage is reported on Green Bars.
 Presumably, you have more to worry about than that on Yellow or Red Bars.

+I have also added Average Cyclomatic Complexity to the Green Bars.
+This has little to do with testing but a lot to do with design and it is a metric I want to be aware of.
+I find that most Golang projects run between 4 and 8.
+I like to keep mine between 1.3 and 2.5.
+Dr. Bob says his teams achieve about 1.3-1.7 routinely.
+He has been a strong TDD proponent.

 Right now, goTestParser is taking go test -json at its word as to how many tests are run, passed failed etc, based on the JSON Action fields.
 These are wrong sometimes, since they count a main test that